|

 A February 8, 2007 font-page Wall Street Journal article entitled "NICOTINE FIX - Behind Antismoking Policy, Influence of Drug Industry" featured a 2006 NCI quitting method survey that found a 9 month cold turkey quit smoking rate of 16%, more than three times higher than its quitting book, Clearing the Air, asserts.
 It also shows that those quitting without resort to the nicotine patch, lozenge or Zyban actually did better at six months that those using them.

-Will NCI Director Dr. John E. Niederhuber begin giving greater weight to the government's own real-world effectiveness findings or continue to hide government studies while pushing placebo-controlled clinical trial efficacy findings that he knows were not blind?
-Will he permit NCI to continue its campaign to destroy quitter confidence in our nation's most productive and effective quitting method?
+Will the National Cancer Institute begin giving greater weight to the government's own real-world effectiveness findings or continue to hide government studies while pushing placebo-controlled clinical trial efficacy findings that he knows were not blind?
+Will the NCI continue its campaign to destroy quitter confidence in our nation's most productive and effective quitting method?

 Can science prevail over corporate profits, researcher financial interests, and the group think their placebo-controlled clinical efficacy findings have fostered?
 Will it?
 Only time will tell.